califano-lab/SEARCHIN/README.md

 ### Troubleshooting

-If you have any issues with running the code and reproducing the manuscript's findings, please open an issue here on GitHub, or write a short email describing the issue to av2729@cumc.columbia.edu.
+If you have any issues with running the code and reproducing the manuscript's findings, please open an issue here on GitHub, or write a short email describing the issue to av2729@cumc.columbia.edu (Dr. Alessandro Vasciaveo).

 #### Required Libraries